VanjaRo/balance-serivce/README.md

   - After _Freezing_, the transaction could be either _Reverted_ (fully deleted from a DB, with money returned to the user's balance) or _Applied_ (transaction is now available for analytics and could not be reverted).
 - **Deposits**

+## A little bit of architecture decisions and suggestions

+I implemented **optimistic locking** for the _Transaction's_ state and _User's_ balance changes.
+It prevents dirty writes for async operations.

+It might be even more impactful if we had separate modules for the **client** (HTTP handlers) and **business logic + DB layer** connected by **a Message Broker(e.g. Kafka)**.
+It would allow us to scale the app horizontally, independently of each module.
+However, it would require a lot of additional work and time.

+Potentially we could only store the **balance diffs** in the DB and calculate the **current balance** on the fly using cashed storages.
+It would make our app more scalable and secure.
+But it also requires more time and effort spent.

+## Tests

+For handlers and main business logic I mocked Service and Repo methods and put them into TestFuncs managed by Go **testing** package.
+However, for the DB layer I used **dockertest** to spin up a **Postgres 14** container and run tests against it.

 ## Setup and run

 All the following instructions are for Unix based systems.